- Published on Wednesday, 11 April 2012 20:36

 - International Cooperation – The ISEC supports many activities around the globe to ensure that space elevators keep progressing towards a developmental program.
 International activities include coordinating with the two other major societies focusing on space elevators; Japanese Space Elevator Association & EuroSpaceward.
 In addition, ISEC supports symposia and presentations at the International Academy of Astronautics and the International Astronautical Federation Congress each year.

 - Competitions – ISEC has a history of actively supporting competitions that push technologies in the area of space elevators.
 The initial activities were centered on NASA’s Centennial Challenges called “Elevator: 2010.”
 Inside this were two specific challenges: Tether Challenge and Beam Power Challenge.
 The highlight was when Laser Motive won $ 900,000, in 2009, as they reached one kilometer in altitude racing other teams up a tether suspended from a helicopter.
 There were also multiple competitions where different strengths of materials were tested going for a NASA prize – with no winners.
 In addition, ISEC supports educational efforts of various organizations, such as the LEGO space elevator climb competition, at our Seattle conference.
 Competitions have also been conducted in both Japan and Europe.

-- Publications – ISEC publishes a monthly e-Newsletter, its yearly study reports and an annual technical journal [CLIMB] to help spread information about Space Elevators.
+- Publications – ISEC publishes a monthly e-Newsletter, yearly study reports, a technical journal [CLIMB] and a magazine [Via Ad Astra] to help spread information about Space Elevators.

 - Reference Material – ISEC is building a Space Elevator Library, including a reference database of Space Elevator related papers and publications.